-Mobile devices and other Mobile Electronic Devices are banned from all examinations nationally.
+- Mobile devices and other Mobile Electronic Devices are banned from all examinations nationally.
 Students must hand the device to invigilators before entering the exam hall.
-Any student found in possession of a mobile device

-Cyber-bullying is completely unacceptable and will be followed up by the school as serious misbehaviour in line with our Anti-Bullying policy.
+Any student found in possession of a mobile device during an examination will have that paper disqualified.
+Such an incident may result in all other exam papers being disqualified. - Cyber-bullying is completely unacceptable and will be followed up by the college as serious misbehaviour in line with our Anti-Bullying policy.
 Using mobile devices to bully and threaten other students is totally unacceptable and will not be tolerated.
 In some cases, it can constitute criminal behaviour.
 If the use of technology humiliates, embarrasses, or causes offence it is unacceptable regardless of whether 'consent' was given.